All GLP-1 medications from licensed 503A pharmacies Browse Products

 Beyond the direct interaction with PT-141, alcohol itself impairs sexual function.
 Even without peptide use, alcohol reduces arousal, delays orgasm, and decreases sensation.
 For individuals using PT-141 to address hypoactive sexual desire disorder, heavy drinking works against the very goal the medication is meant to achieve.

-Many healthcare providers recommend addressing alcohol habits as part of a comprehensive approach to sexual health, particularly for those who require pharmacological support like PT-141.
+Many healthcare providers recommend addressing alcohol habits as part of a thorough approach to sexual health, particularly for those who require pharmacological support like PT-141.

 When to Contact Your Doctor